shihangjs/M2TGLGO/README.md

+### **Most of the core code is already in place.
+We are currently organizing the project, and full examples will be available in August.
+Stay tuned!**

 This project performs end-to-end processing of histological image patches, including:
 1. Nuclear Segmentation using [Hover-Net](https://github.com/vqdang/hover_net)
 2. Feature Extraction from segmented nuclei